anarseyf/ksea.live/README.md

 ## Notes

-- Originally this was implemented by integrating with the [Twitter API](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/timelines/overview) and fetching the posts by the Seattle Fire Dept account.
-But it carries a limitation of only providing the 3,200 most recent tweets—not enough to build the annual aggregates.
-I then switched to scraping the main 911 page.
+- Originally the backend was implemented by fetching the [@SeaFDIncidents](https://twitter.com/SeaFDIncidents) timeline via the [Twitter API](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/timelines/overview).
+But it only provides the 3,200 most recent tweets—not enough to build annual aggregates.
+I then switched to scraping the [main 911 page](http://www2.seattle.gov/fire/realtime911/).

 - Scraped incidents are stored in JSON files under `/datasets/official`, as well as in MongoDB via mongoose (see the `database.js` script).
 But currently MongoDB is not used for reading at all.

-## Credits

-Designed and developed by [https://www.linkedin.com/in/anarseyf/](Anar Seyf) in 2020.

 ## Screenshots